Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 See "[AM Application Manager](https://github.com/ivan-hc/AM-Application-Manager)" on github for more details.

 ## How it works?
-"[AM](https://github.com/ivan-hc/AM-Application-Manager)" is a tool wrote in bash and works at system level (i.e. for all the users).
+"[AM](https://github.com/ivan-hc/AM-Application-Manager)" is a tool wrote bash, it works at system level (i.e. for all the users, using `sudo`) or in portable mode (to made it work this way, it must be renamed as "[AppMan](https://github.com/ivan-hc/AppMan)").

+### AM: System integration as Super User
 "AM" requires the `sudo` privileges but only to install and remove the app, all the other commands can be executed as a normal user.
 To install a program, launch the command:

     am -i $PROGRAM